 Your pup will need a rabies vaccine at four months from your local vet.

 Medications: Your puppy, at time of transfer, will be being given no medications.
 Collies can be allergic to certain medications if they carry the MDR1 gene.
 One of these medications is Ivermectin, so we recommend an alternate heart wormer.
 Consult with your local vet on what medications are safe for collies.
 Also, there is a list of potential problem medications on the Washington State University website.
 If you want to know whether your puppy carries the MDR1 gene, you can order a simple test through Washington State University.
 It will tell you whether your pup is Normal/Normal, Normal/Mutant, or Mutant/Mutant.

-Food Provided: We will provide you with these samples from Life's Abundance: A bag of Large Breed Puppy Food, Training Treats, a Bully Stick, Dental Treats, and a Wellness Supplement.
+Food Provided: We will provide you with these samples from Life's Abundance: A bag of Large Breed Puppy Food, Training Treats, and Turkey Berry Chewies.